Sorry, no Keepsakes Booth this year.

 Starting from the church, turn left on Elm Street and proceed to Hubbard, turning left there and proceeding to Central Ave.
 Continue to Pomeroy St..
 Turn right at Pomeroy St. and march to Port Watson St http://cialisviagras.net/.
 Turn right and go up Port Watson St. to Bartlett.
 Go down Bartlett St. to Commando Ave., pausing at the corner of Commando Ave. for the band to play.
 Turn left at the end of Commando and go down Hyatt St. Cross Port Watson to Pomeroy and return to festival grounds

-Italian themed novelty items will be available on church grounds.
+Italian themed novelty items will be available at the Italian Novelty Booth on church grounds.
 Items include: T-shirts, Buttons, Bumper Stickers, Caps, Key Chains, Aprons and Religious Items.

 Raffle tickets are available at the Parish Center during business hours and at The Festival.